geosolutions-it/MapStore2/docs/user-guide/catalog.md

 In **General Settings** the user can set the title he wants to assign to this service and the URL of the service to configure the service and its URL.

-In **Advanced Settings** the user can set, other than the standard options, also:
+In addition to the standard options, only for WMS catalog sources, through the **Advanced Settings** the user can configure also the following options:

 * *Localized styles* (only for the WMS service) if enabled allows to include the MapStore's locale in each **GetMap**, **GetLegendGraphic** and **GetFeatureInfo** requests to the server so that the WMS server, if properly configured, can use that locale to: